iCliniq Logo

 Patient's Query

-I have also read about the medicine and its detailed working.
-I would try to continue it for next three to four months as advised.
-I heard it tries to regularize the period cycle to 28 days (5 days + 21 pill days + 2 days for period to start).
-But, my period cycle is 21 days.
-So, should I take 15 pills every time in order to match my 21 days cycle?
+I have also read about the medicine and its detailed workings.
+I would try to continue it for the next three to four months as advised.
+I heard it tries to regularize the period cycle to 28 days.
+But my period cycle is 21 days.
+So, should I take 15 pills every time in order to match my 21-day cycle?

 Hello,